binkley/kunits/README.md

 > coinage which is beyond the scope of this project.
 > I do the best I can; suggestions welcome.

 > [NOTE!]
-Further, as values of lesser common coins changed, and there are
+Further, values of several coins changed over time, and coins were
-> coins issued with the same value as earlier coins in use alongside each
+> issued with the same value as earlier coins while being used alongside each
 > other (changing value and availability of silver and gold; changes in
-> rulership issuing coins).
+> rulership issuing coins; etc), and England/Britain/UK redominated several
+> times.
+>
-> This project usually uses the latter value, or the most used value of
+> This project usually uses a latter value for coins, or the most used value
+> of coinage, based on Internet reading; I am no historian or numismatist, but
+> I enjoy the challenge of representing the mishmash of this coinage in
-> coinage.
+> software.
-> This is difficult to get right for coins lesser known to modern readers, or
-> which were not or only rarely in circulation in modern lifetimes.
+> Repeating: I do the best I can; suggestions welcome.

 Unreal systems of units for testing: